10 Things Employment has Taught me

 5. Never dip your pen in the company ink.

 This was an old saying a boss I had used to use.
-It is a direct reference to avoid having sex with co-workers.
+It is a discrete reference to avoid having sex with co-workers.
 Another favorite of mine is ‘Don’t fish off the corporate pier’.
 Having sexual relationships with co-workers can be disastrous for the work environment as a whole and your future at the company in question as well.
 Never mind the personal problems this can cause people.
 To me, one of the best ways to avoid even the possibility of this is to avoid becoming too emotional with your co-workers.
 Remember you have a job to do and that job usually does not involve listening to co-workers tell you about their personal lives or complain about their spouses, children, parents, schools, bills or anything else of a personal nature.
 Also, try to not be too free with your own personal life, only share what you feel is crucial for the employer to know and then restrict this info to your direct supervisor and human resources people only.
 The person sitting beside you does not need to know that your wife or child is sick or dying.
 Chances are they won’t care anyways and will only use the info to either promote themselves over you or to cast you in a bad light.

 What is preferable to you?